 Theme: You start to bring awareness to even greater challenges in your life.
 Like situations in which you are stuck.

 The second theme addressed in this week is how you can connect to mindfulness in difficult real-life situations and how this opens the possibility to react consciously.

 We now encompass the full range of human experience in our meditation: we are watching body, thoughts, and emotions.
 This is a very valuable skill when interacting with the outside world.

 Theme: Looking at stressful communication and getting to know your feelings.
 Being able to express your feeling accurately.

 This week focusses on stress and how to handle it in a mindful way.
-You try to broaden your inner resources in order to develop health enhancing attitudes and behaviours
+You try to broaden your inner resources in order to develop health-enhancing attitudes and behaviors